mbits-libs/git2-cxx/libs/cov/doc/format.md

 |`%d`|ref names, like the --decorate option of git-log[1]|
 |`%D`|ref names without the " (", ")" wrapping.|

-## Placeholders that expand to information extracted from the commit:
+## Placeholders that expand to information extracted from the commit

 Below, "person" is either author or committer.